 In terms of sex, 52.94% or 9 of the pupils are male and 47.06% or 8 are female, showing a nearly balanced gender distribution.

-Furthermore, all pupils, or 100%, reported having books at home, which is a positive indicator for literacy development.
+Furthermore, all the pupilsreported having books at home, which is a positive indicator for literacy development.
 Regarding the educational attainment of mothers, an equal number of them are 29.41% each - reached the elementary, high school, and college levels.
 Additionally, 5.88% of the mothers are college graduates, and another 5.88% have taken master’s level units.
 Similarly, the fathers’ educational attainment shows that 23.53% reached the elementary level, 64.71% completed high school, and 11.76% attained college-level education.
 This reflects a relatively varied educational background among the parents, with most having at least some formal schooling.

 Lastly, all of the pupils have daycare exposure, as shown by the 100% response rate, indicating that every child had early learning experiences prior to entering kindergarten.